ibrahim-kocyigit/kocyigit-dsml/01_theory/01_core_data_concepts/01_introduction_to_core_data_concepts.md

 **Nominal data** is categories with _no inherent order_ or ranking.
 Examples: colors (red, blue, green), types of animals (dog, cat, bird).
 You can't sort nominal data in a meaningful way.

 **Ordinal data** is categories with a _meaningful order_ or ranking.
-Examples: education levels (high school, bachelor's, master's, PhD), customer satisfaction ratings (very dissatisfied, dissatisfied, neutral, satisfied, very satisfied), airline passenger classes (business, first, economy).
+Examples: education levels (high school, bachelor's, master's, PhD), customer satisfaction ratings (very dissatisfied, dissatisfied, neutral, satisfied, very satisfied), airline passenger classes (first, second, third).

 ### Structured vs Unstructured Data
 **Structured data** is organized in a predefined format, typically rows and columns (like a table or spreadsheet).
 It is easy to search and analyze.
 Examples: data in a relational database, CSV files, Excel spreadsheets.